athata1/flixter/README.md

 Describe any challenges encountered while building the app.
 - AutoLayout design
 - Getting text to stay on screen within view

+Credit to The Movie DB for providing the database and apis required for this application to work